Arm Chair Crafts

 Sunflower crochet coasters are beginner friendly but still engaging, making them a great step forward if you're comfortable with basic stitches and ready to practice simple color changes.

-They work beautifully as standalone gifts, part of a handmade set, or even as a base for exploring more crochet flower ideas.
+They are great as standalone gifts, part of a handmade set, or even as a base for exploring more crochet flower ideas.

 Once you make one, it's very hard not to keep going and create a whole matching set.